 Dazed+Labs launched in November 2018 as a cross-continental educational initiative between Dazed and Red Hook Labs, with classes spearheaded by OTCHERE and journalist, curator, and consultant Ashleigh Kane.
 By using the camera as a tool for expression, the initiative aims to empower young people and the next generation of creatives to tell their own stories with their own voices.

-The students who participated in the Dazed Live workshops include Shea-Anna Shaw, Paolo Diaz, and Martha Tesfamicael from The Photography Foundation, Tibiyan Hayden Smith, Ashleigh Ramel, Ishe Grant, and Grace from Rugby Portobello Trust, and Muniira Ali, Tesfaye Melaku, and Mebrahtu Kebede from Centrepoint.
+The students who participated in the Dazed Live workshops include Shea-Anne Shaw, Paolo Diaz, and Martha Tesfamicael from The Photography Foundation, Tibiyan Hayden Smith, Ashleigh Ramel, Ishe Grant, and Grace from Rugby Portobello Trust, and Muniira Ali, Tesfaye Melaku, and Mebrahtu Kebede from Centrepoint.

 See some of the students’ photos from the weekend, and some pages from the zine in the gallery above.
 Meanwhile, catch up on what went down at Dazed Live in the videos above and below.